If you are thinking about moving to the Los Boliches Fuengirola area of Málaga, read what local resident Ali Meehan has to say about the area …

 Spain was never on my agenda until I met my (now) husband in the spring of 2002.
 I was working from home in the UK for a company based in the Middle East so moving the operation to my Spanish home wasn’t so difficult.

 Before I moved here, Fuengirola and the Costa del Sol had appeared to be an overpopulated location with a slight tarnished kiss-me-quick Margate feel.
-However, since moving and living here, the Costa and Spain has so much to offer; I love Andalucía, the traditions, festivos, ferias and culture.
+However, since moving and living here, the Costa and Spain have so much to offer; I love Andalucía, the traditions, festivos, ferias and culture.

 Living in Fuengirola initially and then moving to Los Boliches in 2003 gave me some insights into both Towns.
 I’m very much a townie with a love of the sea so both places offer great places to live.